Found 0 - 10 results of 27 programs matching keyword " human genome project"

 The Exploratorium is more than a science museum.
 It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
 An estimated 180 million people play with our creations in museums around the globe and online.
 The Exploratorium is made up of scientists, artists, teachers and tinkerers.
 It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
 Edward O. Wilson has revolutionized science and inspired the public more often than any other living biologist.
 Now he is blending his pioneer work on ants with a new perspective on human development to propose a radical reframing of how evolution works.
 Dr. Wilson visited the Exploratorium recently and spoke to staff and a group of invited students.

 At the southern end of the Golden Gate Bridge, a construction project to rebuild the elevated freeway ramp formerly known as Doyle Drive is underway.
 Senior bridge engineer John Walters tours us through some of the new seismic technologies being installed, including a seismic joint designed to handle several feet of longitudinal movement and a spherical bearing that allows for three-dimensional movement.
 Walters also points out a temporary structure built over the historic Presidio Pet Cemetery to protect the grave sites while providing a platform for the construction overhead.
-Evolutionary geneticist Ed Green discusses the key questions researchers hope to answer by analyzing the Neanderthal genome.
 Is a single gene, FOXP2, the secret to human speech?
 Researchers discuss the genetic underpinnings of speech and language.
 Anthropologist Katerina Harvati explains how scientists from various disciplines work together to find fossilized human remains.
 Anthropologist Katerina Harvati explains the importance of cast collections to the study of human evolution.
 How do opera singers sing loud enough to be heard over an orchestra?
 Can an opera singer's voice really break a wine glass?
 What's the difference between a baritone and a soprano?
 Discover the answers to these questions—and more!—in this presentation for families.
 Join physicist and composer Dr. Brian Holmes and San Francisco Opera Center Director Sheri Greenawald to explore how the art and science of singing combine in opera.
 A discussion about the artistic, scientific, and moral interpretations of J. Robert Oppenheimer and his legacy as the father of the atomic bomb.
 Composer John Adams and librettist Peter Sellars of the Doctor Atomic opera are joined by Richard Rhodes, author of the Pulitzer Prize-winning book, The Making of the Atomic Bomb.
 Kip Cranna, musical administrator at the San Francisco Opera, moderates.